Wedding photography styles explained: a guide to choosing a photographer

 Photojournalistic wedding photography

-Today many professional photographers will also call this style, journalistic, candid, natural, documentary reportage.
-This is where photographers are unobtrusive, and show little involvement in what happens in the photographs, so they won’t interfere or pose the guests or couple.
+Today many professional photographers will also call this style, journalistic, candid, natural, reportage.
+Photographers are unobtrusive, and show little involvement in what happens in the photographs.
+So they won’t interfere or pose the guests or couple.

-This is one of the most popular styles of photography that couples are looking for in capturing the story of a wedding day.
+This is one of the most popular wedding photographer styles that couples are looking for in capturing the story of a wedding day.
 As some couples may not like being posed because it feels unnatural, and they may not like the idea of staged photographs.

-Journalistic style photographers capture moments objectively and naturally, while blending into the environment and waits for events to happen and unfold naturally.
+Journalistic style photographers treat weddings like a documentary (i.e. documentary photography).
+They capture moments objectively and naturally, while blending into the environment and waits for events to happen and unfold naturally.

 It’s photos like these the couples will enjoy.
 Reason being, the wedding day can be so stressful, couples may not necessarily be present enough to enjoy and experience the day as much as they’d hope, because they may be so focussed on the day and more concerned about making sure nothing is forgotten and ensuring the day runs on schedule.
 And it’s priorities like this that can ruin your chances to see or experience every moment of the day.